mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 }
 ```

-This style will do the job and it's not uncommon, but it requires documentation and discipline on the part of the caller.
-There is no other logically valid way to set the properties and call the methods, so the block in `Main()` _should_ always look the same.
+The block in `Main()` _should_ always look the same, but the pattern is not enforced.

-Instead of the design above, use types to restrict a caller.
-Instead of a single `IBackEnd` type with multiple methods, move the configuration parameters to an `IConnectionSettings` object and define _three_ interfaces, each of which has a single responsibility:
+Instead of a single `IBackEnd` type with multiple methods, move the configuration parameters to separate objects and define _three_ interfaces, each of which has a single responsibility:

 ```csharp
 interface IDisconnectedBackEnd